BhavanaAdiga/IIM-Skills-Technical-Documentation/Cloud computing.md

 ![2](https://user-images.githubusercontent.com/107342227/173816601-b707908c-97ac-4db9-a3fb-256089a1a342.png)

 A cloud architect, who is frequently employed by a cloud integrator, creates the systems architecture for the software systems involved in cloud computing delivery, such as hardware and software.
-Several cloud components routinely communicate with one another via application programming interfaces (APIs), the most prevalent of which being web services.
+Several cloud components routinely communicate with one another via **Application Programming Interfaces (APIs)**, the most prevalent are the web services.

 # **4. Cloud Components**